andrew/ultimate-awesome/README.md

 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
 - [awesome-password-cracking](https://github.com/n0kovo/awesome-password-cracking) - A curated list of awesome tools, research, papers and other projects related to password cracking and password security.
 - [awesome-gpui](https://github.com/zed-industries/awesome-gpui) - Awesome projects, built with or for GPUI!.
-- [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.